astrixgame/routeros-scripting/README.md

-# MikroTik scripts and templates
+# RouterOS scripts and templates
 Collection of Jinja2 interactive templates and RouterOS RSC scripts for configuration automation.
 Includes modular Bash scripts for user-driven generation of MikroTik configs, focusing on scalability, reusability, and rapid deployment.